EnsemblGenomes/ensembl-static/plants/species/Oryza_sativa/Oryza_sativa_variation.md

 Variation data from six different large scale studies are available:

-1. The [3000 Rice Genome
+1.  ~ 62 million variants were loaded from the [3000 Rice Genome
     Project](http://iric.irri.org/resources/3000-genomes-project)
     ([2015](http://europepmc.org/abstract/MED/24872877)), an
-    international effort to sequence the genomes of 3,024 rice varieties from 89 countries providing 365,710 variant loci (SNPs and InDels).
+    international effort to sequence the genomes of 3,024 rice varieties from 89 countries.
 2. Whole genome sequencing of 104 elite rice cultivars ([Duitama *et al.* 2015](http://europepmc.org/abstract/MED/25923345)), described as, \"a comprehensive information resource for marker assisted